 - May 12th, 2021 : US Department of State added additional clarification to the press release sharing that dependents are eligible for NIE, if the primary visa holder get NIE.
 See below clause added.
 What it means is that, for instance, if H1B holders get NIE, then H4 holder also can get NIE.
 See below on what was added.

-Yes, it applies to you.
-You can only travel, if you fall under the NIE as per the support of the Critical infrastructure sectors.
-You need to submit proof to consulate or embassy and get approval before your travel.
+US Travel ban was lifted on Nov 8th, 2021.
+It does not apply to you now.
+In the past, you can only travel, if you fall under the NIE as per the support of the Critical infrastructure sectors.
+You needed to submit proof to consulate or embassy and get approval before your travel.

 You need to apply Emergency Appointment, that is the only option.
 Check Guide to US Emergency US Visa Appointment Request India